jina-ai/dashboard/README.md

 # Getting started
 ## 1. Start Jina Deamon
-In order to use the dashboard you will need to start a Jina Deamon.
-You can do this by either using a Docker container that has been pre packaged for you or manually using a CLI.
+In order to use the dashboard you will need to install and run a Jina Deamon.
+You can do this by either using a Docker container that has been pre-packaged for you or manually using a CLI.
 ### Using Jina Daemon with Docker (Reccommended)

 - Install [Docker](https://www.docker.com/) and run Docker Desktop